Nation of Debt: NZ's highly leveraged homes

 Households with a mortgage have on average more than three times their disposable income in debt, compared with about 1.5 times for households without a mortgage, according to the central bank.

-Those who have borrowed in recent years are even more heavily leveraged, with the Reserve Bank saying that 40 per cent of recent borrowers have debt of more than five times their disposable income.
+Those who have borrowed in recent years are even more heavily leveraged, and the Reserve Bank says that 40 per cent of recent borrowers have debt of more than five times their disposable income.

-The Reserve Bank says that while the growth in household debt and house prices has slowed, in the past year, household debt has still grown more quickly than income and it has warned that the risk could increase.
+The Reserve Bank says although the growth in household debt and house prices has slowed, in the past year household debt has still grown more quickly than income and it has warned that the risk could increase.

 "Housing market pressures could re-emerge if there is a strong response to the recent decline in mortgage rates, or reduced uncertainty about the future tax treatment of property investments.